TMOS is now advertising research jobs! We cannot wait to include you on our team. We also support PhD scholarships!

 ROUND 1: Postdoctoral Research Associate/Fellow – multiple positions (applications closed: 30 Oct 2020 – women only, Australian Working Right holders – under assessment).

 The University of Melbourne (Melbourne):

-Research Fellow in Meta-Optical Devices – Science (applications closed: 18 Nov 2020 – women only – under assessment)
+Research Fellow in Meta-Optical Devices – Science (applications closed: 18 Nov 2020 – women only – complete)

-Research Fellow in Meta-Optical Devices – Engineering (applications closed: 1 Nov 2020 – women only – under assessment)
+Research Fellow in Meta-Optical Devices – Engineering (applications closed: 1 Nov 2020 – women only – complete)

 University of Technology Sydney (Sydney):

-Postdoctoral Research Associate/Fellow: Science X1 and Engineering X1 (applications closed: 30 Oct 2020 – women only – under assessment)
+Postdoctoral Research Associate/Fellow: Science X1 and Engineering X1 (applications closed: 30 Oct 2020 – women only – complete)